trentlarson/endorser-mobile/README.md

 ... but note:

-- The App-test.js fails.
-Haven't had time to look into it.
-- It requires node v14+.
-(I don't know why `yarn run ios` works but the tests don't.)
-(If you want a hack for v12, change the `??` to a `||` in node_modules/did-jwt/lib/index.js)
+- The App-test.js fails with "NativeModule.RNPermissions is null".
+I've tried but failed with the recommendation here: https://github.com/zoontek/react-native-permissions#testing-with-jest

 Manually